Corbyncentral/electionmusing/README.md

 <br>
 <a href="https://www.theguardian.com/society/2015/jul/21/conservatives-redefining-sick-disabled-welfare-bill">The Tories are callously redefining what it means to be sick or disabled</a> <a href="https://archive.is/THICq">(archive)</a>
 <br>
-<a href="http://www.disabilitynewsservice.com/shadow-chancellor-backs-calls-to-prosecute-iain-duncan-smith-over-wca-deaths/">Shadow chancellor backs calls to prosecute Iain Duncan Smith over WCA deaths</a>
+<a href="http://www.disabilitynewsservice.com/shadow-chancellor-backs-calls-to-prosecute-iain-duncan-smith-over-wca-deaths/">Shadow chancellor backs calls to prosecute Iain Duncan Smith over WCA deaths</a> <a href="https://archive.is/Q0Wsk">(archive)</a>
 <br>
 <a href="http://anotherangryvoice.blogspot.co.uk/2012/11/iain-duncan-smiths-callous-disrespect.html">Iain Duncan Smith's callous contempt for the dead</a>
 <br>